Eva Birnerová

 Eva Birnerová (born 14 August 1984) is a Czech former tennis player.

-In her career, she won three doubles titles on the WTA Tour, as well as eight singles and 11 doubles titles on the ITF Women's Circuit.
+During her career, she won three doubles titles on the WTA Tour, as well as eight singles and eleven doubles titles on the ITF Women's Circuit.
 On 29 January 2007, she reached her best singles ranking of world No. 59.
 On 21 May 2012, she peaked at No. 52 in the WTA doubles rankings.

-Playing for Czech Republic Fed Cup team, Birnerová has a win–loss record of 0–2.
+Playing for the Czech Republic Fed Cup team, Birnerová has a win–loss record of 0–2.

 Career

 Birnerová was an all-court player who preferred playing on grass.

-On the junior tour, she was the 2002 European Champion and No. 1 in the combined world ranking of 18-U.
+On the junior tour, she was the 2002 European Champion and number one in the combined world ranking of 18-under.

 In 2006, Birnerová won her first WTA Tour doubles title in Stockholm, alongside Jarmila Gajdošová.

 In 2011, she reached her first WTA Tour singles final in Tashkent, losing to top seed Ksenia Pervak in straight sets.